markpasc/termtool/docs/guide.rst

     $ example --help
     usage: example [-h] [-v] [-q] COMMAND ...

-    A script that frobs or displays bazzes
+    A script that frobs or displays bazzes.

     optional arguments:
       -h, --help  show this help message and exit
       -v          be more verbose (stackable)
       -q          be less verbose (stackable)
+      --no-color  use no color in log

     subcommands:

-      COMMAND
-        frob      frobs a baz
+        frob      frob a baz
-        display   displays a baz
+        display   display a baz

     $ example display --help
-    usage: example.py display [-h] [--csv] baz
+    usage: example.py display [-h] [-v] [-q] [--csv] baz

+    Display a baz.

     positional arguments:
       baz         the baz to display

     optional arguments:
-      -h, --help  show this help message and exit --csv       sets display mode to CSV
+      -h, --help  show this help message and exit
+      -v          be more verbose (stackable)
+      -q          be less verbose (stackable)
+      --no-color  use no color in log
+      --csv       sets display mode to CSV

     $